elfsternberg/officehours/notes/bs.md

     doesn't quite do what the problem requires; it's only available to other members of the same school or corporate group account.

+    There's also a Django app, django-appointments, that probably does most of what is asked of in this demo, but...
+I think I'd like to take a crack at it with Flask (which I don't know), Psycopg2, and doing most of the work (including a lot of the business logic) in Postgres, just to see if I can.

 ## Solution requirements: